Postgraduate

 Transition to Discipline (TTD)

-• Initial rotation on Physical Medicine and Rehabilitation to ensure candidates are provided an orientation to Western, London and the specialty of Physical Medicine & Rehabilitation.
+• Initial rotation on Physical Medicine and Rehabilitation ensure new residents are provided an orientation to Parkwood Institute, Western, London and the specialty of Physical Medicine & Rehabilitation.

-• Rotation will include inpatient and outpatient duties at Parkwood Institute and St. Joseph's Health Care (Mount Hope and Main building)
+• Rotation will include inpatient and outpatient duties at Parkwood Institute.

-• Goals will include completion of first 4 EPA's, gaining familiarity with patient care at our centre, exposure to the patient population we serve, and meeting and interacting with our faculty, admin, residents, and allied health members.
+• Goals will include completion of first five EPA's, gaining familiarity with patient care at our centre, exposure to the patient population we serve, and meeting and interacting with our faculty, administrative personnel, residents, and allied health members.

 Foundations of Discipline (FOD)

-• You will be exposed to patients with a wide range of impairments, disabilities and participation restrictions.
+• You will be exposed to patients with a wide range of impairments, activity limitations, and participation restrictions.

 • You will be expected to become competent at identifying and managing common emergencies our patients face, while gaining the medical knowledge to provide care pertaining to the wide range of medical co-morbidities that our patients experience.

-• Assessing and Managing non-emergent, commonly encountered issues.
+• Assessing and managing patients with non-emergent commonly encountered medical, and surgical issues.

-• Assessing and Providing initial management of emergent and urgent patient issues, and recognizing when to ask for assistance.
+• Identifying, assessing, and providing initial management of patients with emergent and urgent medical issues, and recognizing when to ask for assistance.

 • Performing procedures.